Why do some pianos last longer and sound different than others?

 In the search for universal truths regarding acoustic pianos – the list usually comes up short.
 We’ve developed a simple concept called the “two triangles” that attempts to explain differences between ALL pianos.
 Lofty goal?
 Yes.
 Impossible?
 You be the judge…

-What pianists experience (the first triangle):
+What pianists experience (the inner triangle):

 - Touch: How it feels, the weight, the consistency, the response.
 Everything you feel.

 - Tone: Color, Timbre at different dynamics, Depth, Sustain, Overtones.
 Everything you hear.